DsSoft-Byte/iOSBridge/README.md

 Server-based activation FINALLY!

-Rewritten in C#
+Fully Rewritten in C# from the ground up.

-100% Customizable with custom "iCuFS" files
+100% Customizable with custom "iCuFS" zip files

-Can be downgraded to any version
+Can be downgraded to any version with iCuFS zips

 Provides latest information on iCloud bypasses